parsa-epfl/cloudsuite/docs/benchmarks/data-serving-rational.md

 ### Dockerfiles
 Supported tags and their respective `Dockerfile` links:
-    - `server` cintains PostgreSQL 15, and by default it opens the prompt using user `postgres`.
+    - `server` contains PostgreSQL 15, and by default it opens the prompt using user `postgres`.
-    - `client` contains sysbench, sysbenc-tpcc, and template load generation script to run the workload.
+    - `client` contains sysbench, sysbench-tpcc, and template load generation script to run the workload.

 ### Server Container